China Plate and Staatstheater Mainz present

 As well as scenes based on deep research, and information about nuclear threat, Talking About The Fire contains a huge element of conversation with the audience – it is about bringing what is usually regarded as a remote world, inaccessible and dominated by experts, alive in the theatre, and giving the audience pathways to regaining their agency on the urgent issue of nuclear proliferation.

-The show has undertaken two weeks of R&D at Battersea Arts Centre in May and two weeks of R&D at The Albany in October and will culminate in a world premiere limited run at The Royal Court Theatre in December 2023.
+The show undertook two weeks of R&D at Battersea Arts Centre in May 2023 and two weeks of R&D at The Albany in October 2023; culminating in a world premiere limited run at The Royal Court Theatre in December 2023.
+It now comes to the Midlands for the Departure Lounge Festival at Derby Theatre in July 2024.

 Creative Team